suurjaak/Skyperious/README.md

 regardless, only with lesser service - like lacking Excel export or full search syntax.

-Skyperious can also run under wxPython 2.8.12+, with some layout quirks.
-Python 2.6 will need the argparse library.
-Python 3 is yet unsupported.
+Python 3 is not supported.

 Attribution